asvid/asvid.github.io/about.md

 permalink: /about/
 ---

-I'm software engineer working with Android, currently in fintech.
+I'm software engineer working with Android.
 I also have some experience with Frontend, occasionally I do backend work.

 I'm clean code fan interested in software architecture and design patterns.
 I am pretty lazy, so I really like automating stuff (:snake: :heart:).